Introduction

 toggle_git_file_info gf toggle display of git file information

-toggle_git_ignore gi alti toggle use of .gitignore
+toggle_git_ignore gi alti toggle use of .gitignore and .ignore

 toggle_hidden h alth toggle showing hidden files